jiajunhe98/Landscape-StyleGAN/README.md

 - display the results with Dash and deploy the model on Heroku platform.

+### Details:
- with progressive growing training, truncation layers, loss function with R1 penalty, etc
+The StyleGAN models can be found in ```models``` directory.
+Multiple tricks e.g. progressive growing training, truncation layers, R1 penalty, etc are also implemented.